nerves-project/nerves_runtime/README.md

 Here's the process:

 1. New firmware is installed in the normal manner.
-The `Nerves.Runtime.KV` variable, `nerves_validated` is set to 0.
+The `Nerves.Runtime.KV` variable, `nerves_fw_validated` is set to 0.
 2. The system reboots like normal.
 3. The device starts a five minute reboot timer (your code needs to do this)
 4. The application attempts to make a connection to the firmware update server.
-5. On a good connection, the application sets `nerves_validated` to 1 and cancels the reboot timer.
+5. On a good connection, the application sets `nerves_fw_validated` to 1 and cancels the reboot timer.
 6. On error, the reboot timer failing, or a hardware watchdog timeout, the system reboots.
 The bootloader reverts to the previous firmware.

-To use this feature, the `nerves_autovalidate` variable must be set to 0.
+To use this feature, the `nerves_fw_autovalidate` variable must be set to 0.
 This can be done at device provisioning time (like when the serial number is set) or inside a custom `fwup.conf`.